 wget -q -O - https://example.com/wp-cron.php?doing_wp_cron >/dev/null 2>&1

 Redirecting the output to /dev/null means that no cron email is sent.
 If you want to receive cron emails then you can leave out

-At this point you might think: “this looks very useful, but it’s very complicated!”.
+At this point you might think: “this looks very useful, but very complicated!”.
 Cron jobs are an advanced topic.
-You need to have a good understanding of the Linux command line to manage crons.
+You need to have a good understanding of the Linux command line to use crons.
 If you need help with a cron job, feel free to submit a support ticket.